 I had heard of Miss Havisham up town—everybody for miles round, had heard of Miss Havisham up town—as an immensely rich and grim lady who lived in a large and dismal house barricaded against robbers, and who led a life of seclusion.
-(1.7.80)
+(7.80)

 Pip's hometown is socially stratified.
 He lives in the "village," and Miss Havisham lives "up town."
 Apart from reminding us of a certain Billy Joel song, this delineation between the wealthy and working class in Kent is palpable and is reinforced by the gate that guards Miss Havisham's decaying riches.
-Early on, we see how great privilege is closely linked to loneliness.
+Also, notice that great privilege is closely linked to loneliness?